 This additional layer of interpretability can help radiologists in understanding the reasoning behind the model's predictions, fostering trust in the model's output and facilitate its integration into clinical workflows.
 Furthermore, the hierarchical nature of the taxonomy allows radiologists to explore predictions at various levels of granularity, depending on the level of detail required for a specific case.

-%

 \subsection{Problem Formulation}\label{subsec:taxonomy.problem_formulation}